krobelus/rate-experiments/README.md

 efficient checker, `rate`, that supports both specified and operational DRAT.
 Furthermore specified DRAT comes with the advantage that the accumulated formula is easy to compute without performing unit propagation.
-This enables us to produce SICK certificates which are small, efficiently checkable witnesses of a proof's incorrectness and check them with an independent tool.
+This enables us to produce SICK certificates which are small, efficiently check-able witnesses of a proof's incorrectness and check them with an independent tool.
 They report which proof step failed, which can be used to trace back bugs in solvers and checkers.